rajakolluru/cheniledocs.github.io/pages/chenile/670-oauth2.md

 The application architecture is shown above.
 The chief components are explained here.
 At startup, the BFF enrolls itself as a client to the authorization server and obtains a client secret.

-The user's browser accesses the front end application that is hosted in the assets folder via a reverse proxy.
+The user's browser accesses the front end application that is hosted in the assets folder (via an optional reverse proxy).
 The reverse proxy provides a common entry point to both the APIs and assets.
 The APIs are accessed via a BFF (Backend for front end).
+BFF provides and secures all static assets using the spring boot static controller.
+The user will be forced to authenticate using keycloak before accessing the static assets.

 Upon first request, the BFF deflects the browser (via a 302 Redirection) to the authorization server.
 The authorization server validates the user's credentials and generates an authorization code.
 It then returns a response to the browser and automatically submits the authorization code to the BFF.
 The BFF uses the authorization code to obtain an access token which it stores in the session.
-It returns the session ID as a secure cookie back to the browser.
+It returns the session ID as a secure cookie back to the browser along with any static asset that has been requested.

 From then on, the BFF interacts with the browser using the cookie.
-It uses the access token that is shared in the session to access the resource server (i.e servcices).
+It uses the access token that is shared in the session to access the resource server (i.e services).
 The resource server can validate the token with the authorization server as required.

 ## References